guooscar/JazminServer/README.md

   * REPL env

 # Demo
-Start a rpc server and register remote server
+Start a rpc server and register remote service
 <pre>
    Jazmin.addServer(new ConsoleServer());
    RPCServer rpcServer=new RPCServer();